Luxtoday

 School

-Expat children usually attend international schools in Luxembourg.
-But school fees are quite high: about 3000 euros for preschool centers and up to 20,000 euros a year for 16-year-old students.
+Expat children may attend international schools in Luxembourg.
+But school fees are quite high: about 3,000 euros for preschool centers and up to 20,000 euros a year for older students.
 The fee increases every year depending on the student’s age.
+Nonetheless, state also provides options for education for free.

 University

-Fees for Luxembourg universities are much lower – 200 or 400 euros per semester for most Bachelor’s Degree programs at public universities.
-The rate is higher in private educational facilities.
+Fees for Luxembourg State University (University of Luxembourg) are much lower than in many countries– 200 or 400 euros per semester for most Bachelor’s Degree programs.
+The rate is higher in private educational facilities, but you can choose from a variety of options.

 Groceries